Mughammad-Case/CDV01_Career_Goals_Reflection_MUGCAS25563_PTO2508_GroupB_Mughammad-Case_CDV01/README.md

 2. **Alignment with Personal Profile**:

     - Front-End Development aligns well with my **skills** (HTML/CSS and version control), **interests** (creative and technical problem-solving), and **values** (collaboration,communication and accountability).
-    - As areas for further exploration, I will focus on the following:
+    - As areas for further exploration to strengthen alignment, I will focus on the following:
         - Strengthening my JavaScript fundamentals to build dynamic and interactive user interfaces.
         - Developing a portfolio of projects that demonstrate both my technical progress and design capabilities.
         - Actively engaging with developer communities to exchange ideas, learn best practices, and stay informed about industry expectations.